Mintzberg Managerial Roles: Theory vs Application

 The disturbance handler role deals with unexpected situations and changes.
 They implement corrective action to resolve a variety of disturbances, such as a decrease in crucial business planning metrics or issues between people.

 In practice: For example, if a key client expectedly cancels a contract, the manager can schedule a meeting with the sales team to strategize recovery.
-This can include a client outreach program, addressing internal workflow issues, and reallocating resources to stabilize revenue.
+This can include a client outreach program, addressing internal workflow issues, and reallocating resources to stabilize revenue (learn more in our article on the best agency CRM).

 The Resource Allocator: Distributes Resources